-- (iii) each shareholder holding five percent or more of the common stock of such company; and - (iv) each lender; - (2) if the gaming facility applicant is a limited liability corporation: - (i) each member; - (ii) each transferee of a member's interest; - (iii) each director; - (iv) each manager; and - (v) each lender; - (3) if the gaming facility applicant is a limited partnership: - (i) each general partner; - (ii) each limited partner; and - (iii) each lender; - (4) if the gaming facility applicant is a partnership: - (i) each partner; and - (ii) each lender; - (5) any gaming facility licensee manager or operator; - (6) any direct and indirect parent entity of a gaming facility applicant or licensee, including any holding company; - (7) any entity having a beneficial or proprietary interest of five percent or more in a gaming facility applicant or licensee; - (8) any other person or entity that has a business association of any kind with the gaming facility applicant or licensee; and - (9) any other person or entity that the commission may designate as a qualifier. - (v) Shift means the normal daily work period of a group of employees administering and supervising the operations of live gaming devices.
+- (i) each officer;

+- (ii) each director;

+- (iii) each shareholder holding five percent or more of the common stock of such company; and

+- (iv) each lender;

+- (2) if the gaming facility applicant is a limited liability corporation:

+- (i) each member;

+- (ii) each transferee of a member's interest;

+- (iii) each director;

+- (iv) each manager; and

+- (v) each lender;

+- (3) if the gaming facility applicant is a limited partnership:

+- (i) each general partner;

+- (ii) each limited partner; and

+- (iii) each lender;

+- (4) if the gaming facility applicant is a partnership:

+- (i) each partner; and

+- (ii) each lender;

+- (5) any gaming facility licensee manager or operator;

+- (6) any direct and indirect parent entity of a gaming facility applicant or licensee, including any holding company;

+- (7) any entity having a beneficial or proprietary interest of five percent or more in a gaming facility applicant or licensee;

+- (8) any other person or entity that has a business association of any kind with the gaming facility applicant or licensee; and

+- (9) any other person or entity that the commission may designate as a qualifier.

-- (w) Supervisor means a person employed in the operation of the authorized games in a gaming facility in a supervisory capacity or empowered to make discretionary decisions that regulate gaming facility operations, including without limitation, pit managers, - (x) Temporary service provider means a vendor, a vendor's agents, servants and employees engaged by a gaming facility licensee to perform temporary services at a gaming facility for no more than 30 days in any 12-month period. - (y) Vendor registrant means any vendor that offers goods and services to a gaming facility applicant or licensee that is not a casino vendor or an ancillary casino vendor.
+- (w) Shift means the normal daily work period of a group of employees administering and supervising the operations of live gaming devices. - (x) Supervisor means a person employed in the operation of the authorized games in a gaming facility in a supervisory capacity or empowered to make discretionary decisions that regulate gaming facility operations, including without limitation, pit managers. - (y) Temporary service provider means a vendor, a vendor's agents, servants and employees engaged by a gaming facility licensee to perform temporary services at a gaming facility for no more than 30 days in any 12-month period. - (z) Value chip means a chip that contains a monetary denomination on each face. - (aa) Vendor registrant means any vendor that offers goods and services to a gaming facility applicant or licensee that is not a casino vendor or an ancillary casino vendor.